istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 mix of patterns.
-For example, having more than one control plane is recommended for HA, but you could achieve this for a 3 cluster deployment by deploying 2 clusters with a single shared control plane and then adding the third cluster with a second control plane in an isolated network.
-All three clusters could then be configured to share both control planes, so that all the clusters have 2 sources of control to ensure HA.
+For example, having more than one control plane is recommended for HA, but you could achieve this for a 3 cluster deployment by deploying 2 clusters with a single shared control plane and then adding the third cluster with a second control plane in a different network.
+All three clusters could then be configured to share both control planes so that all the clusters have 2 sources of control to ensure HA.

 Choosing the right deployment model depends on the isolation, performance,